-Read Before Assembly or Use
+Read Before Assembly or use

-Since parachutes are manufactured and inspected by people, there is always a possibly this parachute contains defects as a result of human error.
-Therefore, the entire parachute system - main and reserve canopies, harness, container, and other components - must be thoroughly inspected before their first use and before each subsequent use.
+Since parachutes are manufactured and inspected by people, there is always a possibility this parachute contains defects as a result of human error.
+Therefore, the entire parachute system-main and reserve canopies, harness, container and other components-must be thoroughly inspected before its first and before each subsequent use.

-Parachutes get weaker through time for a number of reasons.
+Parachutes get weaker over time for a number of reasons.
 They receive wear during packing, deployment and landing.
 Exposure to many agents, including sunlight, heat and household chemicals, significantly weakens parachutes.
 The damage may or may not be obvious.